Vyacheslav Volodin: Father of spy software

+Sanctions

 On 28 April 2014, following the Crimean status referendum, the U.S. Treasury put Volodin on the Specially Designated Nationals List (SDN), a list of individuals sanctioned as "members of the Russian leadership's inner circle."
 The sanctions freeze any assets he holds in the US and ban him from entering the United States.

-On 12 May 2014, Volodin was added to the European Union sanctions list due to his role in the 2014 Crimean crisis.
+On 12 May 2014, Volodin was added to the European Union sanctions list due to his role in the annexation of Crimea by the Russian Federation.
 He is barred from entering countries in the EU, and his assets in the EU have been frozen.
+He was sanctioned by the United Kingdom government the same year.